 Like I mention in our Traeger grilled beef fajitas, food at the front of the grill near the edge of the drip pan will pick up more direct heat than food in the center picking up primarily ambient heat.
 So be mindful of placement and keep an eye on food around the edges, as it may cook faster.

 What about other temperatures?

-You won’t pick up much smoke flavor when grilling at high temperatures on the Traeger, even with a 25-30 minute cook time.
+You won’t pick up much smoke flavor when grilling at high temperatures on the Traeger or pellet grill, even with a 25-30 minute cook time.
 If you want to pick up more smoke, go with a lower temperature and longer cook time.
-My Smoked Chicken Breast recipe, for example, cooks for about 90 minutes at 225ºF.
+My Smoked Chicken Breast and the chicken from my Smoked Chicken Salad recipes, for example, cook for about 90-120 minutes at 225ºF to 250ºF.